Piperski13/powerplant-dashboard/README.md

 # *Currently outdated readme - Refactor done recently - creating new readme in progress...
-# Node.js Express PostgreSQL CRUD App (EJS Refactor · JWT Auth · MVC Architecture) | Responsive Design
+# Node.js Express PostgreSQL CRUD App with EJS Views & JWT Authentication

-Originally developed in 2024 as a Node.js + Express + PostgreSQL REST API with a Vanilla JS frontend, this project has now been completely refactored to use EJS templates for dynamic rendering.
+A refactored full-stack web application originally built in 2024, now rebuilt ( 2025 ) to use **EJS templating** for server-side rendering, simplified data handling, and removal of unnecessary frontend fetch calls.
-Unnecessary frontend fetch calls were removed, and the logic is now fully handled through server-side rendering and controllers for cleaner, more maintainable code.
+The project features **JWT-based authentication**, **MVC architecture**, and an **automated database setup script** for easy initialization.

 ## 🚀 Features